 With a minimum 4-to-1 staff-to-client ratio, children receive the spiritual, emotional, and physical care they deserve, as well the attention they need to ensure their safety.
 The average length of stay at the PRTF is 130 to 140 days.

 Qualified Residential Treatment Programs (QRTP)

 Our Qualified Residential Treatment Programs serve youth in foster care who have completed treatment at the PRTF but who aren’t fully ready to return to community-based services.
-Salina West has two cottages on campus – one for up to eight girls (Willow House) and one for up to eight boys (Cottonwood House).
+Salina West has two cottages on campus – one for up to eight girls (Clover House) and one for up to eight boys (Cottonwood House).

 Some young people are unprepared to function in the community within a family setting.
 They have difficulty following directions, avoiding disruptive behaviors, communicating with others, and building relationships, but they do not need the intensity of a PRTF.

-Willow House and Cottonwood House provide them a place to stay where they have time to work on these behaviors within a home-like environment.
+Clover House and Cottonwood House provide them a place to stay where they have time to work on these behaviors within a home-like environment.
 By locating our QRTP on the same campus as the PRTF, Saint Francis can provide a quality of care that goes beyond the minimum standards required for a typical youth residential center.
 Clover House also offers therapies that address the unique trauma of child survivors of sex trafficking.